SofiaNords/running-stories/README.md

 # Running Stories

 A platform for runners to share their unique experiences, inspire one another, and build community.
-This is a Full Stack website built using the Django framework.
+This is a Full Stack website built using the Django framework with full CRUD functionality.
 Users can share their stories and comment on others’ stories, expressing their passion for running.

 View the full website [here](https://running-stories-252b86d688ca.herokuapp.com/).